sabre-io/sabre.io/source/vobject/icalendar.md

 Each item constitutes a problem with the document.
 Every item contains a level containing a number between 1 and 3.
 3 Means that the document is invalid, 2 means a warning.
-A warning means it's valid but it could cause interopability issues, and 1 means that there was a problem earlier, but the problem was automatically repaired.
+A warning means it's valid but it could cause interoperability issues, and 1 means that there was a problem earlier, but the problem was automatically repaired.